 • Stop when: All images are compressed, properly scaled, and load without visible quality loss.

-This covers various technical hygiene items that help with security, performance, and maintainability of your website.
+This covers various technical items that help with the security, performance, and maintainability of your website.

-Search engines love accessible websites because they mirror great user experiences.
-Even if you’re not subject to legal accessibility standards, the benefits are worth it.
+Search engines love accessible websites because they provide better user experiences.

 • Font Readability